seanlau1994/100-days-of-code/log.md

 Today's progress: Finished the GSS Grid Section and my first project [Tribute Page](https://codepen.io/seanlau1994/full/GRvNvPe)

 Thoughts: Just followed the instruction step by step to build the projects side, I did found that I do stil need a lots practice to enhance the knowledge.
 Stucked for a while to set the ul in the middle of the page, checked the demo page and found that I thought too far away, the basic css properties can make it.
 Anyway it is a good day and good practice, I spents about 3 - 4 hours on coding today.
 Keep it going ~

+Day 4: Oct 23th, 2021

+Today's progress: Working on the second projects

+Thoughts: I really messed everything up at first, I was trying to work on both html content and css file together to make it have a similar looking as the demo project.
+I realise that i am totally wrong and delete all the css I did and fisnished the html parts.
+I got more ideas about when I should use a div to wrap my contents in and also recapped the knowledge about how to make a radio, checkbox and select in the html.